A penalty stroke can ruin a good score or lose a match.

 The USGA, in conjunction with The R&A in St. Andrews, Scotland, writes, interprets and maintains the Rules of Golf to guard the tradition and integrity of the game.
 The two organizations are joint authors and owners of The Rules of Golf and Decisions on The Rules of Golf.
 Through an agreement with The R&A, the rules jurisdiction of the USGA includes the United States, its possessions and Mexico.

 The SCGA is your resource for all questions related to the Rules of Golf.
-Learn about the Rules in an informal, on-course venue.
-Workshops are open to any golfer who is passionate about golf and interested in the rules whether you are a recreational golfer or participate in our SCGA championships.
+This is your opportunity to learn about the Rules at an informal and fun venue.
+Workshops and Seminars are open to any golfer who is passionate about golf and interested in the rules whether you are a recreational golfer or if you participate in SCGA championship.

-Each attendee will receive an official 2014-2015 Rules of Golf book at the seminar.
+Each attendee will receive an official 2014-2015 Rules of Golf book at the workshop.

 Registration fee: $50 (includes lunch)